ArtFlag/recipes/docs/pastry/bread/bagels.md

 1. Transfer the bagels, 4 at a time if possible, to the simmering water.
 Do not stack them.
 1. Preheat oven to 220, fan off.
-1. Cook the bagels for -12 minutes.
+1. Cook the bagels for 1-2 minutes.
 Flip them over, and cook 1 minute more.
 1. Using a strainer, remove the bagels from the water and place them back on the baking sheet.
 Repeat with the remaining bagels.
 1. (Apply egg wash if needed) and add seasoning.
-1. Bake at 220 for 20 to 25 minutes opiontally turning them over about 15 minutes into the baking time.
+1. Bake at 220 for 20 to 25 minutes optionally turning them over about 15 minutes into the baking time.
 1. Remove the bagels from the oven, and cool completely on a rack.

 ## Seasoning

 - Dry garlic flakes: 2 tbsp
 - Dry onion flakes: 2.5 tbsp
-- White sesasme seeds: 1.5 tbsp
+- White sesame seeds: 1.5 tbsp
 - Poppy seeds: 1 tbsp
 - Black sesame seeds 1 tbsp
 - Flaky see salt: heaping half tablespoon

 # Sourdough